ColinWaddell/jQuery-MVCalendar/README.md

 # jQuery MVCalendar

-I'm re-writting John Patrick Given's jQuery-Verbose-Calendar so it sits inside a backbone mvc framework, adding functionality a long the way.
+I'm re-writting John Patrick Given's jQuery-Verbose-Calendar so it sits inside a backbone mvc framework, adding some extra functionality along the way.

+_This project isn't worth forking... yet.
+It's barely been started_

 # Credits